fschuhi/digital-garden-rob-burbea-work/2020 Vajra Music/Talks/Preliminaries Regarding Voice, Movement, and Gesture - Part 4.md

 [[Preliminaries Regarding Voice, Movement, and Gesture - Part 2#^the-serpent]]

 ---
-##### What's happening in Excercises 5 does not have to transfer to movement or sound at all
+##### What's happening in Exercises 5 does not have to transfer to movement or sound at all
 <span class="counts">**[[0304 Preliminaries Regarding Voice, Movement, and Gesture - Part 4#^14-4|14-4]]**: _[[The Serpent]] · [[Image]] (2) · [[Duty]] · [[Daimon]] · [[Passion]] · [[Telos]] · [[Fear]] · [[Beauty]] · [[Devotion]] · [[Nobility]] · [[Imaginal]] · [[Energy body]]_</span>

 ---